InkaDinka/Open_Seat_Monitor/README.md

 This repository is the development version using flask.
 The deployment version of the web application uses Gunicorn to handle traffic and security concerns.

-This project is available at: https://openseatmonitor.com
+The deployed version is available at: https://openseatmonitor.com